dylanR96/individuellt_projekt_Airbean_API/README.md

 If you want to add something in your cart then you can use this method.
 Almost like you did in getCart you’ll have to paste your orderID at the end of the URL.
 In the body tab in insomnia/postman.
-Take note that it’s very important that you choose something from the menu.js file otherwise you’ll receive: error: "Items must match menu".
-Go to: Vs Code >> services >> menu.js to see the menu list or make a get request: http://localhost:8000/api/company/menu
+Take note that it’s very important that you choose something from the menu.db file otherwise you’ll receive: error:
+"Items must match menu".
+Go to: Vs Code >> db >> menu.db to see the menu or make a get request: http://localhost:8000/api/company/menu

 ### Delete item: